CliveC99/p1-castlerea/README.md

   - The Form background image was taken from [here.](https://www.discoversuckvalleyway.ie/admin/uploads/walks/resized_castlerea-trails-suck-valley-way.jpg)
   - The Form Submission image was taken from [here.](https://www.buildingsofireland.ie/building-images/niah/images/survey_specific/800/31814014_1.jpg)
   - The 404 Error Page image was taken from [here.](https://upload.wikimedia.org/wikipedia/commons/8/8c/087%2C_Castlrea.jpg)

- ## **Tools Used**
-  - I used [Am I Responsive?](https://ui.dev/amiresponsive) to check was the website responsive on devices.
-  - I used [Balsamiq](https://balsamiq.com/) for creating the wireframes.
-  - I used [Google Fonts](https://fonts.google.com/) for the font.
-  - I used [Font Awesome](https://fontawesome.com/) for the social icons.
-  - I used [Favicon](https://favicon.io/) to create the tab icon.
-  - I used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) to debug the website and view different breakpoints.

   ## **Other**
   - This project would not be possible without the help of my mentor.